chef/chef-web-docs/chef_master/source/knife_user.rst

           .. end_tag

-Changed in Chef Client 12.4 to support public key management for users and clients.

 create
 =====================================================
 Use the ``create`` argument to create a user.
 This process will generate an RSA key pair for the named user.
 The public key will be stored on the Chef server and the private key will be displayed on ``STDOUT`` or written to a named file.